snowenya/snowenya/README.md

 # Hello!
 I’m Geraldine☺️

-I started my cybersecurity journey in 2021, and am interested in research, investigation and problm-solving.
+I started my cybersecurity journey in 2021, and am interested in research, investigation and problem-solving.
 I’m currently learning more about pen testing tools, web applications, and JavaScript.

 - 📫 You can contact me at gexaldine@gmail.com